 Curtain Call: A History of the Henrico Theatre (Running time: 25 minutes) — When it opened its doors in 1938, the Henrico Theatre was described as a “big city temple of entertainment set in beautiful rural surroundings.”
 A classic example of art-deco architecture, the theatre was the crown jewel of Highland Springs.
 After years of successes and changes of ownership, the Henrico Theatre closed its doors— until Henrico County purchased the property in 1999.
 Join HCTV as we reveal the story behind the theatre, follow the extensive renovation process and learn how it has become a historic landmark in the county.

-Defining Our Past: Street Names (Running time: 19 minutes) — Defining Our Past is back with more stories behind Henrico’s names and places.
+Defining Our Past: Street Names [Retired from Broadcast] (Running time: 19 minutes) — Defining Our Past is back with more stories behind Henrico’s names and places.
 In this second edition, host Ryan Eubank examines the local lore of street names.
 How did Henrico’s streets and roads get their names, and how are new names developed?
 Ride along as HCTV sheds some light on this fascinating topic.

-Defining Our Past: The Stories Behind Henrico’s Names and Places (Running Time: 21 minutes) — Have you ever wondered how streets, neighborhoods, districts, or Henrico County got their names?
+Defining Our Past: The Stories Behind Henrico’s Names and Places [Retired from Broadcast] (Running Time: 21 minutes) — Have you ever wondered how streets, neighborhoods, districts, or Henrico County got their names?
 HCTV’s new series, Defining Our Past, will shed some light on their origins.
 In this first episode, host Ryan Eubank takes you on a tour of Henrico’s past starting with the founding of the Citie of Henricus.